Gaming startup Statespace raises $29 million, tops 1.5 million MAUs – TechCrunch

 Statespace, the training platform for gamers, has today announced the close of a $29 million Series B financing led by Khosla Ventures.
-This comes just six months after the announcement of a $15 million Series A funding, also led by Khosla.
+This comes just six months after the announcement of a $15 million Series A funding, also led by Khosla, with participation from FirstMark.

 Founder and CEO Wayne Mackey described the funding as pre-emptive as the company experiences a growth spurt alongside the broader gaming industry.
 Statespace has jumped from 2 million registered users and 500,000 monthly active users in May to 5 million total registered users and 1.5 million monthly active users today.